-In solidarity with the Black Lives Matter movement, I am creating a Systemic Racism Tracker database.
+In solidarity with the Black Lives Matter movement, Felicia is creating a KNOW Systemic Racism (KSR) database.
 This will enable users to discover factual data about interconnected systems that pose threats to people of African descent in the United States that have been shaped by racist policies and practices of institutions across decades.
 It will also help people take action against these threats by knowing their rights and finding, evaluating, and connecting with government agencies and community groups that address systemic racism.

 Current Role at Stanford